 - Work experience, placements or internships your university could help set up

 - Jobs you could take in the holidays

-There are plenty of different ways you can make yourself more attractive to employers and get closer to your ideal career throughout your time in education, so you don’t have to feel defeated by any one setback: you can keep trying and build a student CV that’s second to none.
+There are plenty of different ways you can make yourself more attractive to employers and get closer to your ideal career throughout your time in education, so you don’t have to feel defeated by any one setback: you can keep trying and build a Creative Professional Resume or a student CV that’s second to none.